Time Bomb (Angel)

-"Time Bomb" is episode 19 of season 5 in the television show Angel.
+"Time Bomb" is the 19th episode of the fifth season of the American television series Angel.
 Written by Ben Edlund and directed by Vern Gillum, it was originally broadcast on April 28, 2004 on the WB network.

 In "Time Bomb", Illyria rescues Gunn from the hell dimension he entered in penance for his role in Fred's death.
 While Angel negotiates a contract between a group of demons and a pregnant woman whose unborn child the demons believe to be their Messiah, Illyria begins uncontrollably looping through time, until Wesley shunts her excess power into another dimension.

 This is a crucial episode in the Illyria arc, because Team Angel are able to diminish her powers until she can only help them and can no longer destroy the Earth.

 Plot

 The episode opens with Gunn still being tortured by a demon in a hell dimension, when he is suddenly rescued by Illyria, who uses her ability to shift between dimensions to return them both to Wolfram & Hart.

 Gunn enters Wesley's office, and both have so much emotional baggage, they are uncertain how to behave.
 Wesley acknowledges that he should apologize for stabbing him earlier but is unsure how as he feels it would just be awkward.
 Gunn replies he is not looking for an apology and he probably wouldn't accept one anyway, adding that his torture in the hell dimension was much worse.

 Meanwhile, Angel grows suspicious of Illyria's continued presence at the Firm, and concludes that she is staying not out of loyalty, but because of an attraction to the Firm's power.
 He orders Lorne to shadow her, and then turns his attention to a legal case involving a ceremonial demon pact.
 A pregnant woman named Amanda has agreed to allow a demonic cult called "the Fell Brethren" to adopt her baby, and Angel and Gunn start to advise her until they learn, to their outrage, that their client is not the innocent woman, but rather the seemingly benevolent demons who are secretly taking advantage of her and planning to sacrifice the child on the eve of its 13th birthday.

 Meanwhile, Illyria enjoys sparring with Spike in the training room, perhaps because he does not kowtow to her, and is even learning to adapt to her fighting techniques, but she begins to act oddly even by her standards, and Wesley theorizes that she is growing emotionally and molecularly unstable as a result of her interdimensional travels.
 He realizes that if her energy excess continues to go unchecked, it will result in a catastrophic explosion.